priynka-singh/recipe-recommendation-app/README.md

     ```

 6. **Access the application:**
-    Open a web browser and go to [http://localhost:5000](http://localhost:5000) to view the Recipe Recommendation System.
+    Open a web browser and navigate to [http://localhost:5000](http://localhost:5000) to view the Recipe Recommendation System.

-By following these steps, you'll have the Flask app up and running on your local machine.
+By following these steps, you will have the Flask app up and running on your local machine.

 ## Usage
 - **Input Ingredients:** Enter the ingredients you have on hand in the provided text area.
 - **Select Preferences:** Choose your cuisine preferences, diet type, and desired cooking time from the dropdown menus.
 - **Get Recommendations:** Click the "Get Recommendations" button to receive personalized recipe suggestions based on your input.
-- **Explore Recipes:** Browse through the recommended recipes, view ingredients, cooking steps, and additional details.
+- **Explore Recipes:** Browse through the recommended recipes, view ingredients, cooking steps, user ratings, and nutrition information.

-Once you've familiarized yourself with the application locally, you can also try it out live on the web.
+Once you have familiarized yourself with the application locally, you can also try it out live on the web.
 Visit [http://bit.ly/my-personal-recipes](http://bit.ly/my-personal-recipes) to access the deployed version of the Recipe Recommendation System hosted on Google Cloud Platform.

 ## Contributing
 Contributions to the Recipe Recommendation System are welcome!
-Here's how you can contribute:
+Here is how you can contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/YourFeature`)